35 Things You’re Doing That Make Your House a Target for Burglars

 It means there are children and likely a mother with jewelry.
-Here’s a great-looking built-in jewelry closet you can keep some of those items in.
+Learn 13 things you should do if your home gets broken into.

 A house with one neighbor is a lot more attractive than one with two to a burglar.
 Find out the difference between burglary and robbery.